ACDguide/Governance/Governance/tech/conventions.md

 Note that changing the value of this attibute, won't changed previously 'filled' data automatically.<br>
 If valid_range is specified _FillValue should be outside of this range.

-The `missing_value` is not treated in any special way by the NetCDF library, but it may be used by specific applications.
+The `missing_value` is not treated in any special way by the netCDF library, but it may be used by specific applications.
 The missing_value attribute can be a scalar or vector containing values indicating missing data.
 These values should all be outside the valid range.<br>
 When scale_factor and add_offset are used, the value(s) of the missing_value attribute should be specified in relation to the packed data, so that missing values can be detected before the scale_factor and add_offset are applied.<br>
 If both missing_value and _FillValue are used, they should have the same value.